Applied-Materials-Technology/data-simulator/README.md

 - --output : the directory in which generated data will appear, default = 'outputs'
 - --frequency : the frequency at which data is generated in Hz, default = 0.1
 - --onecsv : toggle between a single updating csv (True), or multiple csvs (False), default = False
+- --stereo : if True generate stereo DIC data with an m3inp if False then generate 2D DIC data with an m2inp